daacyberian/CTF-writeups/squ1rrel-CTF-2025/emojicrypt/writeup.md

 ## Category: Web

 ## 📝 Description
-**Challenge Title:** Passwords can be more secure.
+Passwords can be more secure.
 We're taking the first step.

 ---